juychen/juychen.github.io/docs/2_Setup/SetupNextflow.md

 nav_order: 3
 ---
 # Nextflow
-This section introduces the installation of nextflow and its dependencies.
+This section introduces the installation of Nextflow and its dependencies.

 ## Clone the tutorial

 We will use the code from our repository.
-It contains the nextflow scripts and the required
+It contains the Nextflow scripts and the required

 ```shell
 git clone https://github.com/juychen/aws-workshop.git